Incidental imaging finding

-In medical or research imaging, an incidental imaging finding (also called an incidentaloma) is an unanticipated finding which is not related to the original diagnostic inquiry.
+In medical or research imaging, an incidental imaging finding (also called an incidentaloma or an incidental finding) is an unanticipated finding which is not related to the original diagnostic inquiry.
 As with other types of incidental medical findings, they may represent a diagnostic, ethical, and philosophical dilemma because their significance is unclear.
 While some coincidental findings may lead to beneficial diagnoses, others may lead to overdiagnosis that results in unnecessary testing and treatment, sometimes called the "cascade effect".

 Incidental findings are common in imaging.
 For instance, around 1 in every 3 cardiac MRIs result in an incidental finding.
 Incidence is similar for chest CT scans (~30%).

 As the use of medical imaging increases, the number of incidental findings also increases.

 Adrenal

 Incidental adrenal masses on imaging are common (0.6 to 1.3% of all abdominal CT).
 Differential diagnosis include adenoma, myelolipoma, cyst, lipoma, pheochromocytoma, adrenal cancer, metastatic cancer, hyperplasia, and tuberculosis.
 Some of these lesions are easily identified by radiographic appearance; however, it is often adenoma vs. cancer/metastasis that is most difficult to distinguish.
 Thus, clinical guidelines have been developed to aid in diagnosis and decision-making.
 Although adrenal incidentalomas are common, they are not commonly cancerous - less than 1% of all adrenal incidentalomas are malignant.

 The first considerations are size and radiographic appearance of the mass.
 Suspicious adrenal masses or those ≥4 cm are recommended for complete removal by adrenalectomy.
 Masses <4 cm may also be recommended for removal if they are found to be hormonally active, but are otherwise recommended for observation.
 All adrenal masses should receive hormonal evaluation.
 Hormonal evaluation includes: